lauratravaglini/MAC/introduction/context.md

 > <mark style="background-color:yellow;">« The Museum tells the story of Baronia between the</mark> <mark style="background-color:yellow;"></mark><mark style="background-color:yellow;">**VI and IV century BC**</mark><mark style="background-color:yellow;">, with the findings of the Roman villa expanding this chronological arch to the Roman age (2nd to 1st century). »</mark>&#x20;

-The museum’s origins date back to the 1980s, when **Werner Johannowsky** — an archaeologist of Austrian-Swiss origins — and his collaborators led a series of archaeological missions in Samnium and Irpinia.
+The museum’s origins date back to the 1980s, when **Werner Johannowsky** — an archaeologist of Austrian-Swiss origins[^1] — and his collaborators led a series of archaeological missions in Samnium and Irpinia.
 During one of these expeditions, a necropolis was uncovered between the municipalities of Castel Baronia and Carife.&#x20;

 Since then, a museum was envisioned to preserve, expose and tell the story of these and other findings: after more than twenty years, in 2019, the MAC museum finally came to life.&#x20;